 Ensure that windows are fully covered to keep the temperature even and the bedroom insulated.
 A plush rug is a lovely warm luxury to place your feet onto as you step out of bed.

-If you want to get started layering your bed for extra warmth, most of the products mentioned in this post (and many more) are currently half price on the Canningvale website.
-Click through to nab these quality bargains and spend the rest of the chilly nights cosy in your bed.
+If you want to get started layering your bed for extra warmth head to the bedroom section of the Canningvale website and spend the rest of the chilly nights cosy in your bed.

 Disclosure: This post was produced in partnership with Canningvale.
 I only partner with brands that are a good fit with We Are Scout, our aesthetic and what you, our readers, enjoy.
 Concept, product selection, words and opinions are all my own.
 Thanks for supporting the brands that allow me to keep on scouting.